domainersuitedev/delicious-api/api/posts.md

 </posts>
 ```

-## `/v1/posts/suggest` — fetch popular, recommended and network tags for a specific url
+## `/v1/posts/suggest`

 Returns a list of popular tags, recommended tags and network tags for a user.
 This method is intended to provide suggestions for tagging a particular url.

 ### Arguments